 - Iron when damp.
 If dry when ironing, dampen beforehand and use the steam setting.

 - Iron on the reverse side initially to remove creases, then on the top side if you want to increase the natural sheen.

 - Store with air circulation.
 Avoid cupboards with heating pipes running through them or cedar linen chests, which can discolour linen.

 - Where possible, store linen without folding.
 Tablecloths are best stored rolled.

-- Use the tumble drier – it dries out the fibres which makes it weaker.
+- Use the tumble drier – it dries out the fibres.
 Linen dries quickly naturally and using a tumble drier will shorten its lifespan.

 - Bleach your linen – ever.
 Bleach breaks down the natural fibres.